SKR301/Machine-Learning-cpp/README.md

 3. Copy the `.h` file to your program directory.
 4. Use it as you may.
 5. You can check out the `test.cpp` file for examples.
+6. To use graph you need to have *gnuplot* (http://www.gnuplot.info/download.html).
+7. Also add it as `global variable`.

 ## Screenshots
 Work in progress